 I was discussing this with my friend who also has a “babydaddy” that she co-parents with, but still rolls around with on the late night tip.
 Now listen, I am not judging anyone.
 I also plead the fifth when it comes to admitting or denying doing it myself occasionally.
 However, I will say that even though it is tempting to do, it is not a good idea.
 Especially with someone you share a child with.
 It may work with an ex that you have no real attachment with, but going back to the past anyway is useless.
 Yet, I would steer clear of having “supposedly casual sex” with someone that you share a child/children with.
 There is nothing casual about sex.
 The mere fact that you share a child is enough to be mindful that you set clear boundaries.

-Emotions come with sex even though the vast majority of folks want to pretend there are “zero F*cks” given.
-However, that defensive mechanism is a clear example that people get in their feelings and then try to pretend that there are no feelings present.
+Emotions come with sex even though the vast majority of folks want to pretend there are “zero f*cks” given.
+However, that defense mechanism is a clear example that people get in their feelings and then try to pretend that there are no feelings present.
 Which is why the majority of the world is screwed up in my opinion (another topic for another day).
 Now I am not saying everyone is the same, and there may be some people who can successfully have a “just sex with an ex” relationship.
 If you feel comfortable having sex with an ex, especially someone you have a child with… go ahead with your bad self!
 However, do not be surprised at the confusion, over-stepped boundaries and the effect it may have on your child/children.
-And do not be surprised it you are expecting again.
+And do not be surprised if you are expecting again.

 I’m just saying…